dEAduction/dEAduction/CONTRIBUTING.md

 Message Format
 [guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).

-Commit messages consist of a mandatory header and an optional body.
+Commit messages consist of a header (mandatory) and a body (optional).
 The commit header is what you put between the quotation marks in the command `git commit -m ""`.
-It is the most informative part of the commit and its structure follows some rules.
 The body is everything after the header and a blank line, its structure is free.
 Most commit messages only have a header, which *must* have the following structure:

 ```
 area::type(scope): Summary
 ```

-Argument `area` is mandatory and *must* be one of:
+Argument `area` (mandatory) *must* be one of:

 `area`     | Definition
 -----------|-------------------------------------------------------------------------------------------------------------------